 Child tax credits

-Below are the different child tax credit elements and how much each element is worth in 2016-17:
+The table below shows the different child tax credit elements and the maximum amount each element is worth in the 2017-18 tax year.

 |Child tax credit|